xavierallem/IOT-Cloud/FAQ.md

 the maintainer.

 ## What happens if I do not complete the module?
-Your access to next modules will be restricted untill you complete the module.
+Your access to next modules will be restricted until you complete the module.

 # Want to give Feedback to this module?
 You will find an issue for `feedback` in the project **Issues**.